CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/audio/audio.md

 ![auto align audio](images/audio_6.png)

-!!! hint "Cross-use with Other Text-to-speech Software"
+!!! tip "Cross-use with Other Text-to-speech Software"
     If "Automatic Audio Alignment" "Automatic Multi-track Alignment", and "Apply to Audio Element" in "Speech Interval" are turned on, audio elements will be automatically aligned in the same way as lines, making it easier to create a dialogue with other text-to-speech software.